Modbus Setup Guide

 - In the Packets table, rename the ModbusMasterPacket to IO.

-- Double-click the IO packet to navigate into it.
+- Navigate into the IO packet by double-clicking it.

 - Click in the FunctionCode column and make sure it is set to ReadWriteMultipleRegisters to both send and retrieve data: